Operators of the NHIndustries NH-90: Potential sales

-The New Zealand Navy is planning to replace its fleet of SH-2G(I) Seasprite.
-The potential successors include the NH-90 NFH, the AW159 Wildcat and the MH-60R Seahawk.

-- Saudi Arabia (20 NH-90 NFH)
+Saudi Arabia (20 NH-90 NFH)

 The Italian government is negotiating a government-to-government contract with Saudi Arabia for the sale of around 20 NH-90 NFH.

+Vietnam

+In September 2026, French President Emmanuel Macron announced that Vietnam was finalizing a 2025 letter of intention to procure three NH90 with Airbus Helicopters.
+The variant was undisclosed, even though the context referred maritime security.